-Step:
+Steps:

-- In BIOS Setup, go to BIOS and set Windows 10 Features to Windows 10 and CSM Support to Disabled.
+- In BIOS Setup, go to BIOS and set CSM Support to Disabled.
 Save the changes and exit BIOS Setup. - After the system reboot, enter BIOS Setup again.
 Then enter the Peripherals\RAIDXpert2 Configuration Utility sub-menu. - 3.
 On the RAIDXpert2 Configuration Utility screen, press <Enter> on Array Management to enter the Create Array screen.
 Then, select a RAID level.
-RAID levels supported include RAID 0, RAID 1, and RAID 10 (the selections available depend on the number of the hard drives being installed).
-Next, press <Enter> on Select Physical Disks to enter the Select Physical Disks screen. - (Note 1) An M.2 PCIe SSD or a U.2 SSD cannot be used to set up a RAID set either with an M.2 SATA SSD or a SATA hard drive. - (Note 2) Refer to "1-8 Internal Connectors," for the installation notices for the M.2 and SATA connectors.
+RAID levels supported include RAID 0(Stripe), RAID 1(Mirror), and RAID 10 (the selections available depend on the number of the hard drives being installed).
+Next, press <Enter> on Select Physical Disks to enter the Select Physical Disks screen.

 - 4. On the Select Physical Disks screen, select the hard drives to be included in the RAID array and set them to Enabled.
 Next, use the down arrow key to move to Apply Changes and press <Enter>.
 Then return to the previous screen and set the Array Size, Array Size Unit, Read Cache Policy and Write Cache Policy. - 5.
-After setting the capacity, move to Create Array and press <Enter> to begin. - After completing, you'll be brought back to the Array Management screen.
+After setting the capacity, move to Create Array and press <Enter> to begin. - 6.
+After completing, you'll be brought back to the Array Management screen.
 Under Manage Array Properties you can see the new RAID volume and information on RAID level, array name, array capacity, etc.